AtlassianPS/AtlassianPS.Configuration/docs/en-US/commands/Get-Configuration.md

 > Each entry is returned as a PSCustomObject where the `Name` is the name of the
 > entry and the `Value` is it's value.
-> This is used for using the pipleline.
+> This is used for using the pipeline.
 See Example 4.
 > Use `-ValueOnly` if interested _only_ in the value.

 ### EXAMPLE 2